phun-ky/speccer/api/utils/debounce.md

 }, 500);

-// Call the debounced function debouncedFn("Hello"); // This will not trigger immediate execution debouncedFn("World"); // This will trigger immediate execution
+// Call the debounced function debouncedFn('Hello'); // This will not trigger immediate execution debouncedFn('World'); // This will trigger immediate execution
 ```

 ---